 '''

 { +block-as-image }

 .doubleclick.net

+.fastclick.net

 /Realmedia/ads/

 ar.atwola.com/

 '''

-Now you noticed that the default configuration breaks Forbes Magazine, but you were too lazy to find out which action is the culprit, and you were again too lazy to give feedback, so you just used the fragile alias on the site, and - whoa! - it worked.
+Now you noticed that the default configuration breaks Forbes Magazine, but you were too lazy to find out which action is the culprit, and you were again too lazy to give feedback, so you just used the fragile alias on the site, and -- whoa! -- it worked.
 The fragile aliases disables those actions that are most likely to break a site.
 Also, good for testing purposes to see if it is Privoxy that is causing the problem or not.
+We later find other regular sites that misbehave, and add those to our personalized list of troublemakers:

 '''

 { fragile }

 .forbes.com

+webmail.example.com

+.mybank.com

 '''

 You like the "fun" text replacements in default.filter, but it is disabled in the distributed actions file.
-(My colleagues on the team just don't have a sense of humour, that's why!;-).
+(My colleagues on the team just don't have a sense of humour, that's why! ;-).
 So you'd like to turn it on in your private, update-safe config, once and for all: